astronautlabs/conduit/README.md

 # Services

 The primary purpose of Conduit is to expose service objects with well-known identities which have well-known interfaces.
-From a developer experience perspective, you need only use `registerService` and `getRemoteService()` to register service classes of your own and consume services of the remote service you are talking to.
+From a developer experience perspective, you need only use `registerService` and `getRemoteService()` to register service classes of your own and consume methods of the remote service you are talking to.
 Remember that Conduit is bidirectional, and services can be registered on either side.
 It is totally possible (and sometimes desirable) for a WebSocket *client* to register a named service, and for the WebSocket *server* to acquire an instance of that service and call RPC methods on it.

 For those interested in the mechanics of how this works, the local `RPCSession` implements `async getRemoteService(serviceName)` as `await this.remote.getLocalService(serviceName)`, where `this.remote` is the RPC proxy of the remote `RPCSession`.
 So there is no special mechanics for service discovery, these are just well known RPC calls of the `RPCSession` class.

 # Service Factories